scenee/FloatingPanel/README.md

 A `FloatingPanelController` object proxies an action for `show(_:sender)` to the master VC.
 That's why the master VC can handle a destination view controller of a 'Show' or 'Show Detail' segue and you can hook `show(_:sender)` to show a secondary floating panel set the destination view controller to the content.

 It's a great way to decouple between a floating panel and the content VC.

+### UISearchController issue

+`UISearchController` isn't able to be used with `FloatingPanelController` by the system design.

+Because `UISearchController` automatically presents itself modally when a user interacts with the search bar, and then it swaps the superview of the search bar to the view managed by itself while it displays.
+As a result, `FloatingPanelController` can't control the search bar when it's active, as you can see from [the screen shot](https://github.com/SCENEE/FloatingPanel/issues/248#issuecomment-521263831).

 ### FloatingPanelSurfaceView's issue on iOS 10